raspberrypilearning/getting-started-scratch/en/step_11.md

 --- /collapse ---

-**Tip**: If you cannot find the problem after you have tried these techniques, then take a break or work on a different part of your project.
+**Tip:** If you cannot find the problem after you have tried these techniques, then take a break or work on a different part of your project.
 When you come back, you might find the bug straight away!